kkrishnpatel/React-redux-login-demo/README.md

 # Getting Started with Nodejs
-Make sure you install mongodb in local and running go into "Backend" folder and run the following command,
+Make sure you install mongodb in local and running <br>
+Go into <b>"Backend"</b> folder and run the following command,

 ### `npm run dev`